Deniz-Eren/dev-can-linux/ci/jenkins/README.md

 For _Launch method_ select _Launch agents via SSH_.

-Enter _agent_ as _Host_ and select the credentials we made in the previous section.
+Enter _localhost_ as _Host_ and select the credentials we made in the previous section.

 For the _Host Key Verification Strategy_, select _Non verifying Verification